FIRST-Tech-Challenge/ftcdocs/docs/source/tech_tips/tech-tips.rst

    .. _calculatepower:

-   In this Tech Tip of the Week we’ll be exploring mechanical and electrical power, why some types of power are calculated differently for motors versus servos, and how to use this calculated power to compare servos.
+   In this Tech Tip of the Week we’ll be exploring mechanical and electrical power, why some types of power are calculated differently, and how to use this calculated power to compare servos.
 This Tech Tip was written and fact-checked with the help of Google Gemini 1.5 Flash using Google AI Studio.

    The fundamental concept we need to understand is power.
 We are generally concerned with two similar but different kinds of power, so let’s look at